Make the MongoDB docs better! We value your opinion. Share your feedback for a chance to win $100.

 For examples of aggregation pipeline alternatives to map-reduce, see:

-Map-reduce is a data processing paradigm for condensing large volumes of data into useful aggregated results.
+Map-reduce is a data processing paradigm for condensing large volumes of data into aggregated results.
 To perform map-reduce operations, MongoDB provides the mapReduce database command.

 Consider the following map-reduce operation: